German Grammar: The Complete Guide to 10 Core Grammatical Concepts

 At this point, you’ve seen several examples of how word order can work in German sentences.
 Sometimes, they’re in the basic Subject-Verb-Object format.
 Other times, they’re inverted and push the subject or a verb elsewhere.

-As a quick refresher, here are some of the core elements that you should be wary of when considering word order:
+As a quick refresher, here are some of the core elements that you should watch out for when considering word order:

 - Conjunctions (especially subordinating conjunctions)